muratk5n/thirdwave/en/2020/07/crowd-wisdom.md

 ppl might have a fat ass, small back, others large back, skinny ass.
 Large or small head..
 All cld lead to same height.

-Both shooting, and weight guessing involves knowledge / skill BTW.
-Good noise around bullseye means person knows how to shoot.
-Judging weight by naked eye is possible bcz we have innate knowledge of weights of things, through evolution, and part of growing up, so the noise is normal.
-Stat ppl know this, when they apply a model to data, they determine whether it is good by looking at its mistake, its "residual" (diff between model pred, and real data).
-If resid is gaussian, that's good.
+Note that both shooting, and weight guessing involves knowledge / skill.
+Good "standard" noise around bullseye means person knows how to shoot.
+Judging weight by naked eye we have skill in through evolution, and part of growing up.
+Stat ppl know this, when they apply a model to data, they determine whether "the fit" is good by looking at its mistake, its "residual" (diff between model prediction, and real data).
+If resid is gaussian, that's a good sign.
 Bad models leave patterns in data.
 When unskilled (or dumb) people screw up you know why.
 There is pattern in their muck ups (usually due to some bias).